Greater Cambridge Local Plan

 Public webinar - January 2023

 We held a public webinar about the Report on Wednesday, 18 January 2023, where we talked through the Report and the evidence and answered questions that were put to us by attendees.
 You can view the recording here.
+You can view the Development Strategy Update and supporting documents here.

 Your ideas have shaped our First Proposals for the new Local Plan.